 *Albert Smith was born on this date in 1896.
 He was a Black artist and musician.

 Albert Alexander Smith was born in New York City, the son of parents who immigrated from Bermuda.
 From an early age, his parents encouraged his artistic talents, paying for music lessons.
-Eventually, he became a banjo player and guitarist, which he would later put to use as a jazz musician and singer while a member of various bands and orchestras in Europe.
+Eventually, he became a banjo player and guitarist, which he would later use as a jazz musician and singer while a member of various bands and orchestras in Europe.

-Smith began his formal training in art in 1913, when he became the first Black to earn a scholarship to attend the High School for Ethical Culture.
-There he studied drawing, watercolor painting, poster design, sculpture and basket making.
-In 1915, he became the first Black student at the National Academy of Design.
+Smith began his formal training in art in 1913 when he became the first black to earn a scholarship to attend the High School for Ethical Culture.
+He studied drawing, watercolor painting, poster design, sculpture, and basket making there.
+1915 he became the first black student at the National Academy of Design.
 There he won several awards for poster competitions and for his charcoal work.
 Unfortunately, none of his works from this period survived.
 When World War 1 began in 1917, Smith enlisted in the 807 Pioneer Band and served overseas for two and half months.
-He was one of 30,000 Black combat troops who saw action in France.
-While there he visited cathedrals in France and Belgium and worked as a cartoonist.
-Only one work from this period has survived, a pen and ink drawing titled ‘The Fall of the Castle’, in which a crowd of Black men ascends a steep hill on top of which is perched a castle bearing the label ‘PREJUDICE’.
+He was one of 30,000 black combat troops who saw action in France.
+While there, he visited cathedrals in France and Belgium and worked as a cartoonist.
+Only one work from this period has survived, a pen and ink drawing titled ‘The Fall of the Castle,’ in which a crowd of Black men ascends a steep hill on top of which is perched a castle bearing the label ‘PREJUDICE.’